seldasen/CapStoneProject_2025/README.md

 Line Graph: Use a line chart to plot happiness scores over time (for each year) to identify any upward or downward trends.

-* 3. Visualize Country Comparisons
+*  Visualize Country Comparisons
 Business Requirement: Identify the happiest and least happy countries, and evaluate geographic and economic influences.
 Segment countries by continent or income level to detect patterns.

 Rationale: To understand global disparities and analyze patterns across countries.

 Line Graph: Use a line chart to plot happiness scores over time (for each year) to identify any upward or downward trends.

-* 4.Provide Data-Driven Policy Recommendations
+*  Provide Data-Driven Policy Recommendations

 Business Requirement: Suggest policies that could improve happiness levels based on data insights, and measure the impact of economic growth on happiness.